 Below are your materials for this week:

-Thinking with the Heart: The origin of Soften, Soothe, Allow by Chris Germer
+Thinking with the Heart: The origin of Soften, Soothe, Allow - Chris Germer

-The Soften, Soothe, Allow process one-page description of the Soften, Soothe, Allow process
+The Soften, Soothe, Allow process - description of the Soften, Soothe, Allow process

-The Strange Case of Chronic Back Pain by Ron Siegel
+The Strange Case of Chronic Back Pain - Ron Siegel

 Supplementary materials related to this week's topic